ChefOnline Blog ChefOnline 0330 380 1000

 Here’s the trick:

-If you’re in London and trying to pick the best Indian restaurant London has to offer, check their menu.
+If you’re in London and trying to pick the best Indian restaurant in London has to offer, check their menu.
 The ones that do both cuisines well usually show off that range.
-Or better yet, look for one that’s bagged a restaurant award, you’ll know they mean business when it comes to flavour.
+Or better yet, look for one that’s bagged a restaurant award — these places often highlight authentic regional dishes from both ends of India.

 So… What Should You Eat Tonight?

-Seriously, the next time you're hungry and looking for takeaways near me, just think: what kind of mood is your mouth in today?
+Seriously, the next time you're hungry and looking for “takeaways near me”, just think: what kind of flavour mood are you in tonight?

 Awards Tell a Lot About the Food Too